-In 2022, there were 67 reports of oil and other substances spilling into port waters, of which only three episodes required the PIM to be activated to the alert phase and two of the activation in Emergency Phase Zero.
+In 2023, there were 31 reports of oil and other substances spilling into port waters, of which only three episodes required the PIM to be activated to the alert.

 Self-Protection Plan

 Another tool for responding to environmental emergencies is the Port's Self-Protection Plan (PAU in the Spanish acronym), which is activated in the event of accidents or incidents of any kind that may pose a risk to people.